Guides

 Bargain hunter or browser, there’s nothing like a market for atmosphere and affordable, eclectic finds.
 Liberty Market, on Dublin’s Meath Street, has been selling everything from trainers to toys since 1973.
 On Saturdays, bibliophiles can wander to Temple Bar Book Market on Barnardo Square.
 You can hop on the DART to Blackrock Market, a haven for bric-a-brac and, more recently, gourmet dining.
 The nearby Dún Laoghaire CoCo Market on Sundays is perfect for picking up jewellery, crafts, and international foods and specialty ingredients.

-Media captionFind local delicacies, fresh produce, and arts and craft at the People's Market.
+Media captionFind local delicacies, fresh produce, and arts and craft at local markets.

 George’s Street Arcade